AmithBV0606/NextJs-Part-6/README.md

 - This comparision will help us appreciate the benefits of the app router approach.

 - Refer `react-form/page.tsx` and `react-form/api/route.ts` file to see how data mutations are  traditionally handled in React.

+## Forms with Server Actions

+### Server Actions

+- Previously we saw the traditional way of handling data mutations in React.

+- Server Actions are asynchronous functions that are executed on the server.

+- They can be called in server and client components to handle form submissions and data mutations in Next.js applications.

+- You should use Server Actions when you,

+  - Need to perform secure database operations.
+  - Want to reduce API boilerplate code.
+  - Need progressive enhancement for forms.
+  - Want to optimize for performance.

+- A server action can be defined with the React "use server" directive.

+- You can place the directive,

+  - At the top of an async function to mark the function as a server action OR
+  - At the top of a seperate file to mark all exports of that file as server actions.

+- Refer `products-db-create/page.tsx` file for Server Action demo.

+### Server Actions benefits

+- **Simplified code** : they dramatically simplify your code as there is no need for separate API routes or client-side state management for form data.

+- **Improved security** : they boost security by keeping sensitive operations server-side, away from potential threats.

+- **Better performance** : they improve performance because there's less JavaScript running on the client, leading to faster load times and better core web vitals.

+- **Progressive enhancement** : forms keep working even if JavaScript is turned off in the browser – making your apps more accessible and resilient.